-We are now offering limited in-person field trips
+We are offering in-person field trips

-for elementary school, high school,
+for elementary school, middle & high school,

 and college students!

-Also, virtual tours are coming back in January 2022,
+Also, virtual tours are possible,

 particularly designed for 2nd, 3rd, and 4th-graders

 - In our efforts to keep our visitors safe, tour groups are currently limited to 15 students for each group.